 - A wide range of cafes and cafeterias to choose from

-- Health services close to campus
+- Health services on campus

 With its old campus downtown and the modern Campus at Blindern, UiO is centrally located and easily accessible, with modern buildings in lush, green surroundings.